Help us improve in just 2 minutes—share your thoughts in our reader survey.

 Missouri 2026 ballot measures

-As of March 29, 2025, one statewide ballot measure was certified for the 2026 ballot in the state of Missouri.
+As of September 8, 2025, three statewide ballot measures were certified for the ballot in Missouri for November 3, 2026.

 On the ballot